 An init system must be an init system

-Since the adoption of systemd by Arch Linux I've encountered many problems with my systems, ranging from lost temporary files which systemd deemed proper to delete without asking (changing default behaviour on a whim), to total boot lockups because systemd-210+ couldn't mount an empty
+Since the adoption of systemd by Arch Linux I've encountered many problems with my systems, ranging from lost temporary files which systemd deemed proper to delete without asking (changing default behaviour on a whim), to total, consistent boot lockups because systemd-210+ couldn't mount an empty

 Reading the list of those system components is daunting: login, pam, getty, syslog, udev, cryptsetup, cron, at, dbus, acpi, cgroups, gnome-session, autofs, tcpwrappers, audit, chroot, mount

 , which effectively kills all backgrounded user processes (tmux and screen included) on logout?

 It would seem that the only thing still missing from systemd is a decent init system.

 "Coincidentally", there were others before me who had had similar concerns and had prepared the way.
 Their efforts and experience is summarised in these pages.
 Sincere, warm thanks go to artoo